silvansky/macscripts/README.md

-# macscripts - my collection of useful OS X scripts for bash
+# macscripts - my collection of useful OS X shell scripts

-When I come to problem that can be solved with shell scripting, I put a solution here.
+When I come to a problem that can be solved with shell scripting, I put a solution here.
 Feel free to fork and modify my code.

 ## Some explanations